Photo Credit: saudiaramco.com

-While the exact date for when the search for oil in Arabia commenced is arguable, there is one thing for sure; without the stability that King Abdul Aziz provided to Arabia, the search for oil on such a scale would most likely have not begun.
+While the exact date for the discovery of oil in Saudi Arabia commenced is arguable, there is one thing for sure; without the stability that King Abdul Aziz provided to Arabia, the search for oil on such a scale would most likely have not begun.

-The hunt for oil was bolstered by 3 important events in world history; World War 1, the Great Depression and discovery of oil in other places in The Middle East.
+Saudi arabia oil history was bolstered by 3 important events in world history; World War 1, the Great Depression and discovery of oil in other places in The Middle East.
 This led to another world-shaping event that being the discovery of oil in Saudi Arabia.
 Here is a timeline of the story of oil in The Kingdom.

 A mining engineer named Major Frank Holmes who hailed from New Zealand set up the Eastern and General Syndicate Ltd. He was convinced that there would be much oil to be found in the region and started seeking oil concessions through the syndicate.